|

 Home to some of the friendliest dogs, ducks, goats, sheep, bunnies, and

-potbelly pigs in North America, the gay/lesbian-oriented Blue Ewe is
+potbelly pigs in North America, is the gay/lesbian-oriented Blue Ewe.
+The house is high on a

 forested hill